joaonunovalente/phd-website/_posts/2024-05-30-How-Surface-Angle-Affects-Laser-Vibrometer-Measurements copy.md

 ## Code and Data

-The full source code and experimental data used in this study are available on  [GitHub PhD repository](https://github.com/joaonunovalente/phd).<br/><br/>
+The full source code and experimental data used are available on [GitHub PhD repository](https://github.com/joaonunovalente/phd).<br/><br/>